2 SIMPLE SERVE BOOSTERS

 THE WRIST

 The wrist puts the ball in.
-It adapts within the contact zone to meet the ball early, late.
+It adapts within the contact zone to meet the ball early or late.
 Left or right.
-It is the steering wheel for your serve.
+It is the steering wheel for your service.

 The wrist also transfers the energy within the swing into the ball.
-Much the same as you throw a ball or crack a whip, your wrist can increase the velocity of the racquet head by accelerating during the swing.
+Much like throwing a ball or cracking a whip, your wrist can increase the velocity of the racquet head by accelerating during the swing.

 The biggest single problem with most serves is a stiff/ locked wrist.
-Make sure your wrist is relaxed and flowing in order the transfer efficiently the energy sent to it by the Front Foot.
+Make sure your wrist is relaxed and flowing to transfer the energy sent to it by the Front Foot efficiently.

 The Wrist, therefore, has 2 important functions when serving…